- Reduce message-based phishing and malware attacks

 The team now had a strong foundation in place.
 Next they set out to prevent threats from attackers using business email compromise (BEC) and email account compromise (EAC).
 EAC and BEC attacks share the same goal: to fool the recipient into believing a message originates from a legitimate source to access company information.
 To address these problems, the team implemented Proofpoint Internal Mail Defense (IMD) and Email Fraud Defense (EFD), respectively.
 IMD examines internal traffic and identifies BEC and EAC signatures.
 And then it automatically diverts malicious traffic into a secure location for further analysis.
 EFD uses DMARC to verify the identity of the sender.
 DMARC establishes end-to-end email authenticity by keeping a list of approved users, credentials and valid domains at each endpoint.
 This extends email protection to the company’s many partners around the globe.
 And it significantly reduces security risk in their supply chain.

-The company’s security team has long known that company employees are the last line of defense against email fraud.
+The company’s security team has long known that company employees are the last line of defence against email fraud.
 With a security awareness training program already in place, the team chose to expand their efforts in this area.
 They chose Proofpoint Security Awareness Training with Closed-Loop Email Analysis and Response (CLEAR).
 With these solutions, they get the ability to automate the employee reporting process, analysis and remediation for suspicious emails.

 “CLEAR has been a huge success for us,” said the manager of information security education and awareness.
 “With our previous solution, if employees suspected a possible phish, they had to fill out a form and email it to IT for analysis.
 Now they press a button on their email toolbar.
 CLEAR forwards the suspect message, along with all of its details, to TAP and TRAP for analysis and remediation.”